bigraph-toolkit-suite/bigraphs.ide.bigellor/README.md

 An example of the default database configuration properties can be found here: `src/main/resources/config/cdo-server.xml`.
 When Bigellor is build from source, the application can be found in the `dist/` folder from the root of this project.
 Included is also the `config/cdo-server.xml`, which can be configured afterwards.

+Use Eclipse CDO Explorer to view and modify the bigraphs directly in the database.
+For **Bigellor v2.0.0** download the CDO Explorer via the [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer).
+Use Eclipse Version 2022-12 (4.26.0), which supports CDO protocol version **48**.

 ## Build Problems and Solutions